-The permittee must implement and enforce a program to maintain structural and/or non- structural BMPs to reduce pollutants in stormwater runoff from construction sites to the MS4 as defined in the SWMP.
+The permittee must implement and enforce a program to maintain structural and/or nonstructural BMPs to reduce pollutants in stormwater runoff from construction sites to the MS4 as defined in the SWMP.
 At a minimum, the program must contain the elements listed in Table 3.3.4 below and descriptions of how they are implemented:

 SWMP Component Measurable Goals 1.
 Legal Authority 1.a.
-Re-evaluate and modify the existing Erosion and Sedimentation (E&S) ordinance when necessary for compliance with this permit.
-The permittee must ensure that the E&S ordinance provides the authority to issue land disturbing activity permits; require BMPs to prevent and minimize E&S require erosion, sedimentation and pollution control plan submission and review prior to commencing construction, conduct inspections and enforcement, including stop work orders, bond forfeiture, and monetary penalties; and require education and certification for persons

-2. Site Plan Review Procedures involved in land development, design, review permitting, construction, monitoring, inspection and other land disturbing activities.
-If the E&amp;S ordinance is revised during the reporting period, submit a copy of the adopted ordinance in the annual report.
-2.a.
-Ensure that 100% of the site plans are reviewed in accordance with the site plan review procedures described in the SWMP.
-If the permittee is not a Local Issuing Authority (LIA), then the procedures should state that the activity is implemented by EPD.
+Re-evaluate and modify the existing; Erosion and Sedimentation (E&S) ordinance when necessary for compliance with this permit.
+The permittee must ensure that the E&S ordinance provides the authority to issue land disturbing activity permits; require best management practices BMPs to prevent and minimize E&S require erosion, sedimentation and pollution control plan submission and review prior to commencing construction, conduct inspections and enforcement, including stop work orders, bond forfeiture, and monetary penalties; and require education and certification for persons involved in land development, design, review permitting, construction, monitoring, inspection and other land disturbing activities.
+If the E&S ordinance is revised during the reporting period, submit a copy of the adopted ordinance in the annual report.
+2. Site Plan Review Procedures 2.a.
+ImplementEnsure that 100% of the site plans are reviewed in accordance with the site plan review procedures described in the SWMP.
 2.b.
 Provide a list of the site plans received and the number of plans reviewed, approved, or denied during the reporting period in each annual report.
-If the permittee is not an LIA, explain in the annual report that the activity is implemented by EPD.
 2.c.
-Provide the number of Land Disturbance Activity (LDA) permits issued during the reporting period in each annual report or explain that the activity is implemented by EPD.
-3. Inspection Program 3.a.
+Provide the number of Land Disturbance Activity (LDA) permits issued during the reporting period in each annual report.
+3. Inspection Procedures 3.a.
 Implement the construction site inspection program.
-The purpose of the inspections is to ensure that structural and non-structural BMPs at construction sites are properly designed and maintained as specified in the Construction General Permits (CGPs).
+Program The purpose of the inspections is to ensure that structural and non-structural BMPs at construction sites are properly designed and maintained as specified in the Construction General Permits (CGPs).
 3.b.
-The construction site inspection program shall include the facility inspection prioritization, inspection frequency, and inspection documentation protocol described in the SWMP or in accordance with the Manual for Erosion and Sediment Control in Georgia.
-At a minimum, the permittee must conduct at least one inspection at each active construction site during the reporting period.
-If the permittee is not an LIA, then the procedures should state that the activity is implemented by EPD.
+The construction site inspection program shall include the facility inspection prioritization, inspection frequency, and inspection documentation protocol described in the SWMP or in accordance with the Manual for Erosion and Sediment Control in Georgia CGPs.
+At a minimum, the permittee must conduct at least one inspection at each active construction site during the reporting.s must occur following installation of initial BMPs, during active construction, and after the final site stabilization.
 3.c.
-Provide the number of active sites and the number of inspections conducted by the permittee during the previous reporting period in each annual report.
-If the permittee is not an LIA, explain in the annual report that the activity is implemented by EPD.
+Provide the number of active sites and the number of inspections conducted by the permittee during the previous calendar year reporting period in each annual report.
 4. Enforcement Procedures 4.a.
-Implement enforcement procedures for 100% of the E&S violations documented at construction sites as described in the SWMP and in accordance with the ERP in Part 3.3.6 of this permit.
+Implement enforcement procedures for $100 \%$ of the E&S violations documented at construction sites as described in the SWMP and in accordance with the ERP in Part 3.3.6 of this permit.
+Provide desumentation on any Part 3.3.6 of this permit.
 Provide documentation on any enforcement actions taken by the permittee during the reporting period in each annual report, including the number and type (Notice of Violation, Stop Work Order, etc.).
-If the permittee is not an LIA, explain in the procedures and the annual report that the activity is implemented by EPD.
-5. Certification 5.a.
-All builders, developers, contractors, and other entities involved in construction activities subject to the CGPs shall comply with the certification requirements of the Georgia Erosion and Sedimentation Act and the rules adopted by the GSWCC.
+5. Educational/Training 5.a.
+All builders, developers, contractors, and other entities ActivitiesCertification involved in construction activities subject to the CGPs shall comply with the certification requirements of the Georgia Erosion and Sedimentation Act and the rules adopted by the

+Georgia Soil and Water Conservation CommissionGSWCC.
 5.b.
 Ensure that MS4 staff involved in construction activities subject to the CGPs are trained and certified in accordance with the rules adopted by the Georgia Soil and Water Conservation Commission.
 Provide the number and type of current certifications in each annual report.
-If the permittee is not an LIA, explain in the annual report that the activity is implemented by EPD.
+5.b.
+Provide a summary of the training conducted during the reporting period.